mouseless/learn-nuxt/README.md

 content as html.
 It is at `.theme/pages/[[content-page]].vue` which has a dynamic route to handle any markdown file.

+### Nuxt Content Plugin

+With the [Nuxt Content](https://content.nuxtjs.org/) plugin you can read the content of your markdown files by taking the content folder as the root path.

+Don't forget to add `@nuxt/content` under modules in `nuxt.congfig.ts`

 ### Linking to Another Content Page

 To link to another page, simply link to its markdown file in `[Link